 Related: Tips to reduce work-related stress

 However, the good news is that more and more of us are paying attention, spotting the signs and are therefore able to combat it in its early stages.
 But what exactly is work anxiety?
 And what steps can we take to cope?
-Career Psychologist and Coach Sinead Brady offers her advice.
+Career Psychologist Sinead Brady offers her advice.

 What is the difference between common work stress and work anxiety?

 "There is a very fine line between workplace stress and workplace anxiety.
 The boundary between both lines blurs easily and crossing over from stress to anxiety is quite common.
 For the most part, the distinction between the two refers to the consistency of the feeling.

 Stress is a fleeting feeling that we all get coming up to a deadline, when a big project has to be completed or when a lot of work hits your desk that you weren't expecting.
 It might last for a number of hours, days or weeks but it is typically fleeting.
 Once the stressful event has passed you feel a sense of relief, once you get rest you feel recharged and ready to take on the next task.